 Alexandra brings years of risk management consulting and diversity and inclusion leadership experience to Paradigm.
 She is passionate about evolving organizational cultures, developing leaders, and empowering professionals to prioritize their well-being.
-At Paradigm Alexandra is a part of the Training & Implementation team, helping clients plan, manage, and execute diversity, equity, and inclusion strategies and designing and facilitating workshops for individual contributors, managers, and executives.
+At Paradigm Alexandra is a part of the Training & People Development team, helping clients plan, manage, and execute diversity, equity, and inclusion strategies and designing and facilitating workshops for individual contributors, managers, and executives.

 Prior to joining Paradigm, Alexandra spent nine years at a global consulting firm where she partnered with Fortune 500 clients across various industries.
 She also organized leadership development programs and designed effective strategies and tools for advancing diversity and inclusion goals.
 Alexandra holds a B.S. from the University of Delaware’s Lerner College of Business and Economics.

 Analia brings years of experience in curriculum design, facilitation, and growing innovative programs to her work with Paradigm clients.
 As a former educator, professor, and leader in New York City special-education spaces, Analia is passionate about incorporating intersectionality into disability-inclusion efforts.
 Drawing on her work in education reform, Analia cultivates diversity and inclusion through education about disability bias and advocating to remove environmental and social barriers for people with disabilities.